tsonev/my_docker_node_app/README.md

 https://95.85.29.160/

-The angularjs app itself uses nodejs os api to display Average CPU load + memory used
+The angularjs app itself uses nodejs os api to display Average CPU load + memory used.

+*Due to the fact that average load is valid only for unix systems, this app will return 0 for cpu load on windows

 npm install